Written by: Kiesha King-Brown, Executive Contributor

 10. Be more routine about understanding what the competition is doing from all aspects around the customer

 11. Have a list of internal and external business partners designated as ‘think tank’ partners that can help you innovate ways to adjust to changing environments and continue to generate income with less staff, virtually, with supplier issues, with reduced hours, etc.

 12. Partner with a big company and some of its freelancers or contract workers in advance in case you need contingency resources

 Make strategy a priority and constant necessity so that as circumstances vary, your business shifts from blueprint to directional guidance vs. success to survival.

 Differentiated Consulting helps Retail and Small Businesses pivot strategically for continued success.
 Kiesha King-Brown is also COO of iDue Systems, who helps small business owners take the guesswork out of each step of the Life Cycle stages with its intelligent digital coaching solution PillarFive.com.

 Kiesha King-Brown, Executive Contributor Brainz Magazine

-Kiesha King-Brown is an experienced Business Executive that partners to help small business owners accelerate growth with strategic, AI-enhanced consulting so they can spend more time working on the business than in the business, and spend more time doing the things they enjoy.
+Kiesha King-Brown is an experienced Business Executive that partners to help small business owners accelerate growth with strategic, AI-enhanced consulting to spend more time working on the business than in the business and spend more time doing the things they enjoy.
 She has an MBA in Management, BSBA in Marketing, and holds certifications in Consulting and Executive Coaching.
-She draws her inspiration from 20 years experience at Fortune 200 companies in Executive Leadership and HR positions helping leaders build strategies, enhance development, and grow their business.
-Kiesha is author of "Differentiated Leadership", an Advisory Board Member for a Talent Management SaaS company, and Chief Relationship Development Officer for a Business Development SaaS company.
+She draws her inspiration from 20 years of experience at Fortune 200 companies in Executive Leadership and HR positions helping leaders build strategies, enhance development, and grow their business.
+Kiesha is the author of "Differentiated Leadership," an Advisory Board Member for a Talent Management SaaS company, and Chief Relationship Development Officer for a Business Development SaaS company.